jcs-instructor/mobtimer/completed.md

 ## Completed (Done)

+2022-11-22
+      - [x] Refactor EditParticipants to pass in React variables & submit function
+      - [x] Remove all controller injections of React set variables (adding parameters to the ListenerParameters type as appropriate)
+      - [x] Fix bug: Navigating to existing room via the URL is broken
+      - [x] Create a Save button that saves any changes to either Edit Participants or Edit Roles
+      - [x] For Save button, disable if contents of both Edit Participants and Edit Roles are not dirty (diff. from current saved)

 2023-08-16

 - [x] Show "Connecting..." in a fixed position so that when it disappears, other elements on the page don't